sstock2005/day_5_6_24/README.md

 ## Rust Daily
 A place to dump random projects based off of [the rust cookbook](https://rust-lang-nursery.github.io/rust-cookbook/).

-## Day 9 (5-23-24)
+## Day 10 (6-3-24)
-A program to cocurrently calculate sha256 hashes of files in a directory.
+A program to generate an image of the Julio algorithm with a thread pool.

 **Showcase**
-no showcase
+image here

 **Credit**
-This project was inspired by [the rust cookbook explicit threads page](https://rust-lang-nursery.github.io/rust-cookbook/concurrency/threads.html#calculate-sha256-sum-of-iso-files-concurrently).
+This project was inspired by [the rust cookbook explicit threads page](https://rust-lang-nursery.github.io/rust-cookbook/concurrency/threads.html#draw-fractal-dispatching-work-to-a-thread-pool).